 Whether your medical history includes pre-existing medical conditions or a record of drug use or prescription medication abuse, it is essential to be honest with your attorney when pursuing a personal injury claim.
 If the defense finds out that you’ve been lying to them and to the insurance companies, then this can be a huge detractor in your claim.
 That doesn’t mean that you should divulge this information to the defense’s insurance company.
 In fact, you should say as little as possible to the defense’s insurance company until you’ve spoken to an attorney.

 The important thing is to make sure that your attorney knows about your history, so that the lawyer is better prepared when it comes to honestly representing you and the true facts of your case.
 The worst thing that you can do is to damage your credibility by lying and put your attorney in a position where something entirely unexpected completely changes the case.

 You need to make a point of understanding the motives of insurance companies and claims adjusters.
 They want to maximize their profits, minimize the value of your settlement, and/or avoid paying the value of your claim at all.
 They are not worried about your own personal wellness or the suffering that you’ve endured.
 They are worried about their own bottom line.
 You should expect them to attempt to delay your claim, deny your claim, or pressure you to settle early on for an amount that is far less than what your claim is worth.

 What an Ohio Personal Injury Attorney Can Do For Your Claim

 Whatever the unique circumstances and history of your claim, your medical conditions, or any past drug use, an Ohio personal injury attorney in Columbus can fight to ensure that you are more than just a number.
 Your lawyer will protect your rights and give you the necessary guidance to maximize the value of your personal injury claim.
-Contact the Chester Law Group today for a free consultation, and to get started on your claim for fair compensation.
+Contact the Ohio Car Accident Lawyers today for a free consultation, and to get started on your claim for fair compensation.